soumith/nvblog_rnnlstm/nvidia_parallelforall_blogpost.md

 To use NVIDIA cuDNN in Torch, simply replace the prefix `nn.` with `cudnn.`. cuDNN accelerates the training of neural networks compared to Torch's default CUDA backend (sometimes up to 30%) and is often several orders of magnitude faster than using CPUs.

 For language modeling, we've implemented an RNN-LSTM neural network [9] using Torch.
 It gives state-of-the-art results on a standard quality metric called perplexity.
 [The full source of this implementation is available here](https://github.com/wojzaremba/lstm).
-We compare the training time of the network on an Intel Core i7 2.6 GHZ vs accelerating it on an NVIDIA GTX 980 GPU.

-Shown in the Table 1 are the times for a small RNN and a larger RNN.
+We compare the training time of the network on an Intel Core i7 2.6 GHZ vs accelerating it on an NVIDIA GeForce GTX 980 GPU.
+Table 2 shows the training times and GPU speedups for a small RNN and a larger RNN.
 [The full source of this implementation is here](https://github.com/wojzaremba/lstm).

 | Device                | Small-RNN | Large-RNN |
 |-----------------------|-----------|-----------|